Halperin-Lab/DLCA/README.md

    type = double-precision float

 - cConstants.x, cConstants.y, cConstants.z: offset for step direction.
-Almost always set to 0 so that the particle steps from previous position.
+Always set to 0 so that the particle steps from previous position.
+Can be made non-zero but that has not been explored.

     type = double-precision float